 Vision Statement: “Downtown Lapeer creates an inviting, historic destination that attracts the residents of Greater Lapeer, businesses, and visitors with family friendly charm.”

 Mission Statement: The DDA, in collaboration with other local public and private entities, strives to ensure the growth, health and prosperity of our vibrant downtown.
 The DDA continues to follow the National Main Street model for downtown revitalization, facilitating the transition of downtown to a specialty retail shopping and entertainment district recognizing the Lapeer County administrative complex as critical building blocks for downtown and bringing more residents downtown with new, high density residential projects.

-Meet Your DDA Board of Directors: Dan Osentoski - Chairman - Osentoski Insurance Tony Stroh - Vice Chair - Stones Throw Theater Catherine Bostick - Treasurer - Law Offices of Catherine Bostick Ginni Bruman - Secretary - Chef G's Dan Gerlach - Gerlach's Bowling Center Tim Roodvoets - The Lapeer Agency Tony Macksoud - Chamber of Commerce Ray Davis - Davis Land Surveying Dan Sharkey - Sharkey Construction Tom Benton - Burke's Flowers Bill Sprague - Mayor Dave Frisch - Chief of Police
+Meet Your DDA Board of Directors: Dan Osentoski - Chairman - Osentoski Insurance Tony Stroh - Vice Chair - Stones Throw Theater Catherine Bostick - Treasurer - Law Offices of Catherine Bostick Ginni Bruman - Secretary - Chef G's Dan Gerlach - Gerlach's Bowling Center Susan Griggs - Center for the Arts of Greater Lapeer, Inc. Tim Roodvoets - The Lapeer Agency Tony Macksoud - Chamber of Commerce Ray Davis - Davis Land Surveying Dan Sharkey - Sharkey Construction Tom Benton - Burke's Flowers Glenn Alverson - Mayor Dave Frisch - Chief of Police

 Lapeer Main Street DDA Staff

 James Alt Executive Director Email: firstname.lastname@example.org Phone: (810) 728-6598 Office: 410 West Nepessing Street Suite #106 Lapeer, Michigan 48446